TOP

 • Organizational Chart of Safety Committee

-• Operational Safety Mechanism and Safety Management System
+• Operational Security Mechanism and Safety Management System

-Taiwan High Speed Rail (THSR) has implemented an operational safety management mechanism in order to mitigate and control safety hazards.
+THSRC has implemented an operational safety management mechanism in order to mitigate and control safety hazards.
 It effectively applies internationally recognized risk assessment and safety management methods, ensuring that every operational process is executed according to the procedures.
-Quarterly, THSR conducts comprehensive reviews on significant railway operational safety issues from the perspectives of legal regulations, systematic transportation, extreme disasters, safety management, and security affairs, both domestically and internationally.
-These findings are then presented to the Operations Safety Committee for review.
+Quarterly, THSRC conducts comprehensive reviews on significant railway operational safety issues from the perspectives of legal regulations, systematic transportation, extreme disasters, safety management, and security affairs, both domestically and internationally.
+These findings are then presented to the Operational Safety Committee for review.

 • Safety Culture Promotion and Communication